-Impedance measurement: Configure panel.
-See Connection setup for Frequency Response Analysis (FRA) measurements on page 224.
+Impedance measurement: Configure panel

+See Connection setup for Frequency Response Analysis (FRA) measurements on page 248.

-Field or control Description Generator Generates stimulus, as a series of sine waves with configured amplitude, that is sent to the DUT input.
+Field or control Description Splitter Select the splitter as Passive or Active .
+By default splitter is Active.
+Connection setup for Frequency Response Analysis (FRA) measurements on page 248 to view the connection diagram for active and passive splitter.
+Generator Generates stimulus, as a series of sine waves with configured amplitude, that is sent to the DUT input.
 Supported signal generator is Internal and External signal source.
 AFG31000 series and AFG 3K series are the supported external signal source.
 Connection Opens the AFG configuration menu.
 Enter the IP address of the external generator and click Test Connection to connect to the signal generator.
-Available only when Generator = External.
+Available only when Generator = External .
 Impedance Sets the output impedance of the built-in signal generator to 50 Ω .
 Points Per Decade Sets the number of frequency points between the start and stop frequency in terms of log scale.
 The minimum value is 10, maximum value is 100, and the default is 10.
 Start/Stop Frequency Sets the generator start and stop frequency.
 The maximum stop frequency depends on the built-in signal generator.
 The start frequency is 100 Hz, the stop frequency is 20 MHz.
 Amplitude Mode Sets the built-in signal generator output amplitude mode.
 Constant: Sets the constant amplitude to all frequencies in the built-in signal generator.
 Profile : Opens a configuration menu that lets you set the amplitude for each frequency band.
 The generator uses the values in the table to set the output amplitude as the frequency changes.
 Configure Profile Opens the Profile configuration menu to enter the frequency range with amplitude values.
-See Configure Profile on page 226.
+See Configure Profile on page 250.
 Available only when Amplitude mode = Profile .
 Amplitude Sets the generator output to apply the same amplitude to all frequencies.
 The minimum value is 20 mV for the internal generator, the maximum value is whatever the generator supports, and the default is 100 mV.
-Available when Amplitude mode = Constant .
+Available when Amplitude mode = Constant.
+Analysis Method Allows you to toggle between FFT or Spectrum view.
+Default is Spectrum.
+Auto RBW Allows you to automatically calculate RBW and Span based on the center frequency.
+Available when Analysis method = Spectrum view .

-NOTE.
-For Impedance measurement, you are recommended to use constant amplitude for all frequencies.
+Note: For Impedance measurement, you are recommended to use constant amplitude for all frequencies.

-Power Measurement Name panel (Measurement configuration menu) on page 210
+Power Measurement Name panel (Measurement configuration menu) on page 235

-Gating panel (Power measurement configuration menu) on page 233
+Gating panel (Power measurement configuration menu) on page 258